reactseed/reactseed/docusaurus/website/docs/documentation-intro.md

 sidebar_label: About Docs
 ---

-Welcome to the `Reactseed` documentation!
+Welcome to the `Reactseed` documentation! `Reactseed` based on `create-react-app`, So most of the documentation comes from [https://create-react-app.dev](https://create-react-app.dev).

 ## Navigation